 The batter is created by soaking stale bread in milk, with a handful of additions including eggs, extra virgin olive oil, sugar, cocoa powder, vanilla paste and the tiniest amount of flour.
 "To think that this was born out of stale bread," says Colloca.
 "Isn’t this miraculous?"

-Find Silvia Colloca sharing family secrets from her very own kitchen in the brand-new series Cook like an Italian, Wednesdays at 8:30pm on SBS Food from 8 January to 11 March 2020 and later on SBS On Demand.
+Find Silvia Colloca sharing family secrets from her very own kitchen in the brand-new series Cook like an Italian on SBS On Demand.
 Head to the website for recipes, articles, tips and more.
 Follow the 'like an Italian' series here.